fatihfurkanusta/fatihfurkanusta/README.md

 ### I'm Furkan.
 I'm on my way to becoming a software developer. 👨‍💻

-- 🔭 I’m currently working and learning on Salesforce.
+- 🔭 I’m currently working and learning on Salesforce and Backend Developer.

-- 🌱 My dream is to be a Salesforce Developer.